 The Hospital Outreach Post-suicidal Engagement (HOPE) initiative – improving care following a suicide attempt

-In collaboration with health services at twelve sites across Victoria, the Victorian Government is implementing enhanced support and assertive outreach for people leaving an emergency department or medical ward following treatment for an attempted suicide.
+In collaboration with health services at 21 sites across Victoria, the Victorian Government is implementing enhanced support and assertive outreach for people leaving an emergency department or medical ward following treatment for an attempted suicide, serious planning or intent.

 The HOPE program provides intensive, person-centred support which is tailored to the unique needs and circumstances of the individual.
 Those eligible for the service will be contacted within 24-hours of hospital discharge, and support will continue for up to three months.

 People are supported to address factors that contribute to stress in their lives related to their unique circumstances and needs.
 This can include assistance finding housing and employment, or referral to a range of support services, such education and training, legal support, Centrelink, drug and alcohol or relationship and family services.

 Assertive outreach workers also work with, and provide support to, the families, friends and carers of people who have attempted suicide.

 The HOPE program commenced at six initial sites at Alfred Health, Eastern Health (Maroondah), Barwon Health (Geelong), Albury Wodonga Health (Wangaratta), Peninsula Health and St Vincent’s Hospital with funding from the 2016-17 State Budget.

 The 2018-19 Victorian Budget provided funding to expand the HOPE program to a further six sites, including Latrobe Regional Hospital (Gippsland), Melbourne Health (Sunshine), Monash Health (Casey), Ballarat Health (including Horsham), Mercy Health (Werribee) and Bendigo Health (including Mildura).